What Is Discipleship? (Part 1)

-Discipleship can improve every aspect of your life when you practice it well, allowing you to walk in your true identity as sons and daughters of God.
+Discipleship can improve every aspect of your life when you practice it well.

 The Greek word for discipleship is mathēteuō (pronounced math-ayt-yoo’-o) and literally means to make disciples.
-The word is used in the context of to be a disciple of one, to follow His precepts and instruction, to make a disciple, to teach, to instruct.
+It means to make a disciple, to teach, to instruct.

 In this first part of the article, your trusted Christian mission organization is going to take a closer look at discipleship and its true meaning.

 You don’t need to look further than Jesus Himself, the greatest example of what true discipleship looks like.
 Our call as followers of Christ is to become more like the one we are following, Jesus Christ.
 He is our benchmark, our standard, the one we hope to model our lives after.

 One of the first things Jesus does at the outset of His ministry is gather a bunch of men who he does life with for the next three years of His ministry.
 All of the men from different backgrounds, all of them imperfect, all of them sharing the same desire to follow Jesus wherever he would take them.
 A healthy reminder that Jesus takes us just as we are but calls us to live differently.